Rofental - Austria

 General Characteristics, Purpose, History

-As a consortium of four glaciers (Hintereis-, kesselwand-, Vernagt- and Hochjochferner), the Rofen Valley yields important knowledge on regional glacier behaviour.
-The main goal, is the effective cooperation between the three institutions (Institute of Meteorology and Geophysics Innsbruck, Institute of Geography of the University of Innsbruck and the Bavarian Academy of Sciences) and research partners worldwide to better understand cryospheric, atmospheric and hydrological processes and changes with particular attention to the complex topography and climate settings of the Alpine terrain.
+As a consortium of four glaciers (Hintereis-, Kesselwand-, Vernagt- and Hochjochferner), the Rofen Valley yields important knowledge on regional glacier behaviour.
+The main goal, is the effective cooperation between the three institutions (Department of Geography of the University of Innsbruck, Department of Atmospheric and Cryospheric Sciences of the University of Innsbruck and the Commission of Geodesy and Glaciology of the Bavarian Academy of Sciences and Humanities) and research partners worldwide to better understand cryospheric, atmospheric and hydrological processes and changes with particular attention to the complex topography and climate settings of the Alpine terrain.

 Affiliation and Network Specific Information

 LTER Europe✔This site is a verified "LTER Europe" member.

 INTERACT✖ (https://eu-interact.org/field-sites/station-hintereis/)The affiliation of this site with "INTERACT" is not verified.

 LTER Austria✔ (LTER_EU_AT_042)This site is a verified "LTER Austria" member.